Nov

 While everything doesn’t have to be perfect, we still have to run our households.
 In order to take care of all the demands that are placed on us as wives and mothers, we have to find systems that work.

 I find that a morning routine including a load of laundry and morning dinner prep are essential to making life run smoothly.
-I also rely on my Weekly Planner to keep me on track.
+I also rely on my Weekly Plan to keep me on track.

 Some days don’t go as planned.
 Today for example, sleep was more important to me than my morning exercise so I slept in a little and I’m leaving to take a walk in the park in a few minutes.
 I’m combining the walk in the park with an errand and a date with my youngest daughter to make the most of the unplanned time.